-The teams are tasked with identifying specific solutions for each category and subcategory.
+The teams are tasked with identifying specific solutions for each category and sub-category.
 All team members participate in outlining the specific time frames, budget constraints and responsibilities of each team member.
 All team members are assigned specific measurable tasks in order to complete their objectives.
 This problem solving model has allowed department-wide, input-based decision-making and has proven to be very successful.

 HIEF'S CHOICE AWARD: In 2011 the Chief's Choice Award was instituted to recognize outstanding citizen contributions to the community and law enforcement.
-The 2014 recipients of the Chief's Choice Award were Park City and Summit County residents: David Brickey, former Summit County Attorney, continuous supporter and friend to the Park City Police Department and our community; Terry and Debbie Hoffmeyer, continuous supporters of the Park City Police Department and the Park City community and surrounding areas serving on the Offender Review Board.
+The 2015 recipients of the Chief's Choice Award were Park City and Summit County residents: Mike Bergin, Doug Schillinger and Liza Simpson.